whanwells/awesome-peoplesoft/readme.md

 * [PeopleSoft Passwords Decryption](https://erpscan.com/press-center/blog/peoplesoft-passwords-decryption/) - How to decrypt configuration passwords and tips to help protect yourself.
 * [Limit PeopleSoft Vulnerabilities](http://psadmin.io/2015/06/09/limit-peoplesoft-vulnerabilities/) - Tips for hardening your installation.
 * [`pscipher`, `psvault` and Web Server Passwords](http://psadmin.io/2017/01/31/pscipher-psvault-and-web-server-passwords/) - A look at password encryption for the web server.
-* [Implementing Google Authenticator in PeopleSoft](http://www.peoplesoftmods.com/2fa/implementing-google-authenticator-in-peoplesoft/) - Steps and code to use two factor authentication in PIA.

 ### DPK